Donald Trump Says He Told Putin That Election Meddling Has To Stop, Finally Confirms Russian Interference

 — Donald J. Trump (@realDonaldTrump) July 18, 2018

 However, Trump went through with the planned meeting.
-He says that the two leaders discussed North Korea, protecting Israel, among other highly charged topics.
+He says that the two leaders discussed North Korea and protecting Israel, among other highly charged topics.